 What if my employer offers coverage, but I can’t afford it?

-If the premium for the least expensive individual plan (not a family plan) offered by your employer is more than 9.78% of your household income your coverage is considered unaffordable.
+If the premium for the least expensive individual plan (not a family plan) offered by your employer is more than 9.78% in 2020, or 9.83% in 2021, of your household income your coverage is considered unaffordable.
 Use our Affordability Estimator to find out.

 My employer does not offer health insurance.
 Can I get health coverage through Vermont Health Connect?